 What style best represents you?

-A response to the despair of World War I, Art Deco cruised through the Roaring 20s and became one of the most influential design styles of the 20th century.
-Art Deco takes inspiration from the emerging technology of the era and owes its style to movements such as Cubism, Constructivism, Futurism and Art Nouveau.
+A response to the despair of World War I, art deco cruised through the Roaring 20s and became one of the most influential design styles of the 20th century.
+Art deco takes inspiration from the emerging technology of the era and owes its style to movements such as Cubism, Constructivism, Futurism and Art Nouveau.
 Geometric shapes and bright colours (including traces of black, silver and chrome) make this style bold, bright, and beautiful.

 What’s the best way to describe boho?
 The words eclectic, unconventional, artistic and chaotic come to mind.
 One of the most playful styles, boho blends elements from a variety of cultures and eras, bringing them together in a melting pot of colour and life.
 Natural wood furnishings are typical, and may your couch be filled with cushions and your shelves be full of knick-knacks from your travels as well as any vintage kitsch you happened to find along the way.
 Everything in your house should make a statement, and that statement is: I’m alive!

-This style is as the name suggests – close to the beach.
-With this style you can live your life in a state of permanent rest and relaxation, taking inspiration from the sea and the sand and breaking the boundaries between the great outdoors and the furtive indoors.
+This style is as the name suggests: close to the beach!
+With this style, you can live your life in a state of permanent rest and relaxation, taking inspiration from the sea and the sand and breaking the boundaries between the great outdoors and the furtive indoors.
 Everything is light, breezy, and comfortable in your personal oasis.
 Don’t worry though – having an actual beach nearby is just a bonus.

-While at first glance it may seem similar to boho, there’s a key difference between these two styles: where bohemian has no rules and encourages the use of natural and eco-friendly materials, eclectic design still adheres to some rules of design and is more likely to feature man-made materials like plastic, chrome or steel.
+While at first glance it may seem similar to boho, there’s a key difference between these two styles: where boho has no rules and encourages the use of natural and eco-friendly materials, eclectic design still adheres to some rules of design and is more likely to feature man-made materials like plastic, chrome or steel.

 This aesthetic combines the rustic countryside with the sophisticated Parisian styles of the 17th and 18th century.
 Reclaimed wood with ornate carvings.
 Antique mirrors with gold accents.
 The famous cabriole leg.
 Warm and welcome yet also intricate and sophisticated, this style will transport you directly to the Southern French countryside.